Updated 2 weeks ago

 Try our script to generate an inactive mailbox report along with additional attributes such as inactive days, mailbox type, assigned licenses, admins roles, etc.

-Email forwarding allows admins/users to forward email from the mailbox to another mailbox automatically.
+Email forwarding configuration allows admins/users to forward email from the mailbox to another mailbox automatically.

 To list mailboxes configured with automatic email forwarding,